 Please understand that you may have difficulty receiving an education license in the Commonwealth of Virginia if you have been convicted of any felony.
-If anytime during the duration of your graduate program you receive a criminal charge or proceedings pending against you, please understand that you must notify your advisor and the department chair immediately.
+If anytime during the duration of your graduate program you receive a criminal charge or proceedings pending against you, you must notify your advisor and the department chair immediately.